StackStorm/st2docs/docs/source/install/system_requirements.rst

 System Requirements
 ===================

-|st2| requires 64-bit version of Ubuntu/Debian, RHEL, or CentOS.
+|st2| requires Ubuntu/Debian, RHEL, or CentOS.
 The table below lists the supported
-versions, along with Vagrant Boxes Vagrant Boxes and Amazon AWS instances we use for testing.
+Linux versions, along with Vagrant Boxes Vagrant Boxes and Amazon AWS instances we use for testing.
 Yes, using exactly the same boxes will improve your experience.

 +-------------------+------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+